8 min read

 Store the plasma in small portions at -20**°C and keep a stock of in-used plasma at 4°**C bringing it to room temperature before use.

-Limitations of Coagulase Test
+Limitationsof Coagulase Test

 2. Do not perform coagulase testing from colonies grown on mannitol salt agar.
+High salt concentrations in MSA can interfere with the enzyme activity or cause autoagglutination of some Staphylococci, leading to false-positive or unclear results.

 3. Methicillin-resistant S. aureus (MRSA) can be deficient in bound coagulase, which results in a negative slide test.

-4. S. intermedius and S. hyicus may be positive in the tube test; these species are generally found only in dogs and pigs, respectively, but are as infectious as S.aureus when they infect humans.
+4. S. intermediusand S. hyicus may be positive in the tube test; these species are generally found only in dogs and pigs, respectively, but are as infectious as S.aureus when they infect humans.
 Both form nonhemolytic colonies on fresh blood agar plates and are Voges-Proskauer negative, which separates them from S.aureus.
-S. intermedius is also pyrrolidonyl-β-naphthylamide (PYR) positive
+S. intermedius is also pyrrolidonyl-β-naphthylamide (PYR)positive

-5. S. lugdunensis and S. schleiferi give positive slide test but negative tube test.
-They can be separated from S. aureus by their strongly positive PYR reaction and from S. intermedius by a negative tube coagulase test.
+5. S. lugdunensisand S. schleiferi give positive slide test but negative tube test.
+They can be separated from S. aureus by their strongly positive PYR reaction and from S. intermediusby a negative tube coagulase test.

 6. Staphylococcus argenteus is a novel staphylococcal species, which is also tube coagulase-positive and PYR negative.